Calvin526/Legedex/README.md

 # Legedex

 Legedex is an iOS application developed in Swift that provides a comprehensive Pokedex exclusively for legendary Pokemon.
-With Legedex, you can explore information about legendary Pokemon, view their stats, and learn more about their characteristics.
+With the Legedex, you can explore information about legendary Pokemon, view their stats, and learn more about their types and see their abilities.

 ## Features